nullptru/react-axios-hook/README.md

 - `url|config` - The request URL or [config](https://github.com/axios/axios#request-config) object, the same argument accepted by `axios`.
 - `options` - An options object.
   - `trigger` ( `true` ) - If false, the request is not executed immediately.
 Useful for non-GET requests that should not be executed when the component renders.
+  - `cancelable` ( `false` ) - If true, the last request will be canceled if last request is not finished when new request get into processing.

 Returns: